Problematy/goodmap/docs/plugins.rst

 (``platzky.plugins`` group).
 Each plugin can:

 * Register shortcodes for blog/content rendering
-* Expose a React component via Module Federation for rendering inside map popups
+* Expose a React component via Module Federation
 * Provide static assets served by the Flask backend

+Goodmap then uses the registered shortcode names as field renderer identifiers for locations.
 When a plugin-contributed field appears in a location's ``visible_data`` and the plugin is configured, the API wraps the field value with ``{"scope": "<shortcode_name>", ...}``.
 The frontend detects the ``scope`` key and renders the appropriate plugin component.

 Configuration
 -------------